-The necessity of virtual meetings and learning sessions during the lockdown catalyzed the adoption of online meeting and learning tools.
+The necessity of virtual meetings and learning workshops during the lockdown catalyzed the adoption of online meeting and learning tools.
 Consequently, virtual tools will become a permanent feature in post-pandemic workplaces.

 Screen fatigue is understandably one of the challenges that has been identified by facilitators and participants alike.

-During this workshop, participants will explore a range of options to enhance learner engagement during meetings and learning sessions.
+During this workshop, participants will explore a range of options to enhance learner engagement during meetings and learning workshops.
 A range of digital resources will be presented along with opportunities for hands-on learning.

 Any staff in a human, social or community services organization.

-This workshop is delivered in one, three-hour online session.
+This workshop is delivered in one, three-hour online workshop.

 a webcam or built-in camera